neurodata/neurodata.io/content/about/agreements.md

 - If we have written a numerical package, that the core components of it are integrated into another package, so maintanence is no longer dependent on us;
 - A plan for how to address completing papers that are not yet 'done' (where done means we've already sent proofs back).
 This includes identifying an indivudal who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the co-authors.

-#### Authorship

-The person who submits the paper is the first author.
-This means after revisions, if the original first author decides to prioritize other work, the 2nd author may be responsible for resubmitting, and the author order may switch accordingly.

 #### Communication